Skip to Content

 Saffron blooming in a small bowl.

-Step 3: Combine the water, cardamom pods, and salt in a saucepan and let it come to a boil over medium heat.
+Step 3: Combine the water, cardamom pods, and kosher salt in a saucepan and let it come to a boil over medium heat.

 Water boiling with salt and whole cardamom.